STARZ Subscriptions Down 300K in U.S., Flat at 16.7M Globally in Q1 2022, as COVID Slows Content

 In addition to the films, the deal also includes a multi-year first-look arrangement with Lionsgate Television.

-STARZ offers a subscription video streaming service that gives access to content on STARZ without the need of a cable subscription.
-With your subscription, you’ll get access to all of their current originals like Outlander, Vida, and Power.
+STARZ offers a subscription video streaming service that gives access to content on the STARZ channel without the need of a cable subscription.
+With your subscription, you’ll get access to 7,500+ films and episodes, including all of their current originals like “Outlander,” The Serpent Queen,” “BMF,” and “Power.”

 Also last month, Lionsgate-owned STARZ took Disney to court in Brazil, preventing them from using the Star+ name for its streaming service in that South American nation when it launches later this month because the Star+ brand can be too easily confused with STARZ.
 A temporary restraining order was granted by a Sao Paulo judge.